knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 Authorization Code versus Implicit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So why would anyone choose authorization code over implicit since it has
+So why would anyone choose Authorization Code over Implicit since it has
 an extra step?
 The big answer is security, which we'll talk about more in
 the next chapter.
 Another disadvantage, which is also related to security,
-is that the implicit grant type can't give you a refresh token.
+is that the Implicit grant type can't give you a refresh token.

 Finishing the Login Callback
 ----------------------------